Skip to content

 Workforce cohort session — illustrative.

 Picture a participant — call him Dion — who left the Navy with twelve years of small-boat operations.
-He'd meet his cohort on a Tuesday afternoon in a borrowed café space above the chapter office.
+He'd meet his cohort on a Tuesday afternoon in a borrowed café space above the foundation office.
 The peer lead, Cheryl, would have crossed the same bridge a few years earlier.

 Together they take apart each other's evaluation reports, line by line, and rebuild them into something a logistics company can read in under three minutes.
 The intent of the program is that within eight weeks all three have offers.